 London Borough Pricing Variation

-Double glazing prices in London vary significantly by borough, with central London installations costing 25–35% more than outer boroughs.
-This variation reflects differences in property types, conservation area density, access logistics, and local installer competition.
-A 3-bed terraced house in Barking and Dagenham might cost £5,500 for uPVC casement windows, while the same property type in Westminster could cost £9,000+ due to conservation requirements and access restrictions.
+A 3-bed terraced house in Barking and Dagenham might cost £5,500 for uPVC casement windows.
+The same property type in Westminster could cost £9,000 or more when conservation requirements and access restrictions apply.

 | Zone | Example Boroughs | 3-Bed uPVC Cost | Key Factor |